lakshmankumar12/languageNotes/go_notes.md

 // Duration constants
 time.Second
+time.Minute
 time.Hour
-a := 5 * time.Second
+a := 5 * time.Second // a is of type time.Duration

 var t time.Time = time.Now()      // gives the current time. search: now current epoch d := time.Until(t)                // gives the time.Duration from now till t
 n := now.Add(timeout)             // add (timeout time.Duration) in sections to now

+// time pkg constants for formats time.Day time.Month, Year, Hour, Minute, Second, Weekday,
+Clock (just hh:mm:ss)
+Date  (just yyyy-mm-dd)

+//compare time.Time
+After, Before, Equal

+// returns a channel that outputs once after said time time.After
+// returns a channel that outputs every perdiodic time
+// avoid-- as the ticker cannot be stopped/gc'ed. time.Tick
+// prefer this.. returns *time.Ticker
+// has the channel to read do and stop function time.NewTicker()
+// invoke a function after some time in its own go-routine time.Afterfunc()

 var h int = math.Floor(d.Hours()) // converts the duration to hours

-time.Afterfunc() // invoke a function after some time in its own go-routine!

 // time from epoch
 // the 64 is to tell give a int64